 - care leaver bursaries

 Start thinking about your career from your first day of study at La Trobe.
 Our Career Ready Advantage program helps you develop the skills and attributes employers are looking for, through online courses, work placements, volunteering and workshops.
 Our Career Advisers will walk alongside you to provide everything from resume and interview advice, right through to connecting you with potential employers, building you with the confidence to carpe diem.

 6. Support for diversity

 Here at La Trobe, we celebrate diversity and understand the challenges you may face, no matter your background.
 For example, if you’re an Indigenous student, you can tap into Indigenous counselling, financial support, scholarships and more.
-As a LGBTIQ+ student, you can access a weekly group run by La Trobe’s like-minded individuals, as well as LGBTIQ+ focused support.
+As a LGBTIQA+ student, you can access a weekly group run by La Trobe’s like-minded individuals, as well as LGBTIQA+ focused support.

 We also offer programs to assist you if you’re from a refugee background, such as a support officer who can answer questions and provide guidance throughout your course.
 And tailored, helpful advice is available if you’re a mature age or international student, too.